Find Trade Skills Schools

 Find Schools Near

-Position Description Perform routine clerical and administrative functions such as drafting correspondence, scheduling appointments, organizing and maintaining paper and electronic files, or providing information to callers.
+Secretary or Administrative Assistant Job Description Perform routine clerical and administrative functions such as drafting correspondence, scheduling appointments, organizing and maintaining paper and electronic files, or providing information to callers.

-Daily Life Of a Secretary or Administrative Assistant
+Life As a Secretary or Administrative Assistant

 • Prepare conference or event materials, such as flyers or invitations.